infochimps-labs/wukong/README.md

   `it_behaves_like` helper) adds some tests that ensure that the processor conforms to the API of a Wukong::Processor.

-* The `processor` method instantiates a processor very similarly to the way `wu-local` instantiates one on the command-line.
-It accepts a (registered) processor name and options and creates a new processor.
+* The `processor` method is actually an alias for the more aptly named (but less convenient) `unit_test_runner`.
+This method accepts a processor name and options (just like `wu-local` and other command-line tools) and returns a Wukong::UnitTestRunner instance.
+  This runner handles the

+  a (registered) processor name and options and creates a new processor.
 If no name is given, the argument of the enclosing `describe` or `context` block is used.
 The object returned by